ssardina/pynbl/README.md

 The system has been developed with [VS Code](https://code.visualstudio.com/docs/datascience/jupyter-notebooks) and its [Jupyter extension](https://pypi.org/project/jupyter/).

-Data is fetched from the [Genius Sports](https://news.geniussports.com/australian-national-basketball-league-extends-data-technology-partnership-with-genius-sports-group/) clould service via their link `https://livestats.dcd.shared.geniussports.com/data`.
+Data is fetched from the [Genius Sports](https://news.geniussports.com/australian-national-basketball-league-extends-data-technology-partnership-with-genius-sports-group/) cloud service via their link `https://livestats.dcd.shared.geniussports.com/data`.
 Some relevant documentation can be found [here](https://support.geniussports.com/en/support/solutions/articles/9000008009-api-feed-overview-and-documentation),although it does not seem to be exactly that REST API.

-## 2. How to use the system
+## 2. How to use the notebook system

 Open Jupyter notebook [bball_stats.ipynb](bball_stats.ipynb), via the browser (with a proper Juypter server running) or via an IDE like [VS Code](https://code.visualstudio.com/docs/datascience/jupyter-notebooks).